 - planning to return for late start coursework in the same term; and

 - the official drop date for the late start course has not passed.

 Written confirmation may be provided on the Course Withdrawal Form or by emailing the Office of Financial Aid at the time of your withdrawal.

-You should always contact your Academic Coach and the Office of Financial Aid before you withdraw from all your coursework to understand the impact your withdrawal in relation to Satisfactory Academic Progress and the balance that you may incur due to the return of financial aid funds.
+You should always contact your Academic Advisor and the Office of Financial Aid before you withdraw to understand the impact of your withdrawal in relation to Satisfactory Academic Progress and the balance that you may incur due to the return of financial aid funds.